jmetzger/training-kubernetes-security-en/security/explore/02-privilege-escalation.md

 id
 ```

-## Step 3: What about: runAsNonroot
+## Step 4: What about: runAsNonroot

-# Step 2: Running pod with allowEscalation

 ```
 apiVersion: v1